aselshall/rm/hw/big-picture.md

       - Ethical considerations by addressing how you will ensure ethical research practices including [Institutional Review Board (IRB)](https://www.fgcu.edu/academics/research/IRB)
       - Study limitations by discussing potential constraints or challenges in your research design and how you plan to address them.

   **Objective:** Your method should be detailed enough to be informative, reliable, and replicable by others in the field.
-It must provide sufficient clarity to enable evaluation of your research approach.
+It must provide sufficient clarity to enable evaluation of your research approach and its feasibility.

 **5. Proposal development** (<span style="color:red">**[Research Proposal](https://aselshall.github.io/rm/hw/proposal-hw)**</span>)
    - You will integrate all components developed in previous steps to create your research proposal that includes: